wingkitlee0/alexa_astroph/docs/README.md

 ## Guide to Setup..

 1. We choose `AWS Lambda` to host and run our python script (Flask app) for conversion.
 So we will first need to setup a way to upload and deploy a Flask app to AWS.
-This can be done using `zagga`.
+This can be done using `zappa`.

-2. After the whole setup process with `zagga`, there should be a link for the lambda function, like this [https://atawkf2zyd.execute-api.us-east-1.amazonaws.com/dev](https://atawkf2zyd.execute-api.us-east-1.amazonaws.com/dev).
-The output is basically some json document that satisfies the Alexa Flash Briefing format.
+2. After the whole setup process with `zappa`, there should be a link for the lambda function, like this [https://atawkf2zyd.execute-api.us-east-1.amazonaws.com/dev](https://atawkf2zyd.execute-api.us-east-1.amazonaws.com/dev).
+The output is basically some json document that satisfies the Alexa Flash Briefing [format](https://developer.amazon.com/docs/flashbriefing/flash-briefing-skill-api-feed-reference.html).

 3. Then we can use this link for the Alexa skill.